google/vim-maktaba/CONTRIBUTING.md

-# How to contribute #

-We'd love to accept your patches and contributions to this project, but there are a few guidelines you need to follow.

 ## Contributor License Agreement ##

+Patches and contributions are welcome.
+Before we can accept them, though, we have to see to the legal details.

 Contributions to any Google project must be accompanied by a Contributor License Agreement.
 This is not a copyright **assignment**, it simply gives